chipgw/depthview2/README.md

 DepthView
 =========
-is a viewer for stereoscopic 3D .jps and .pns images and also some formats of 3D video.
-I run it on Windows, Linux, and Android.
+is a viewer for stereoscopic 3D images and video.
+It runs on Windows and Linux, with experimental Android support.

-This is a WIP complete rewrite using QML and OpenGL.
-The original project is located here: [DepthView]
+This is a complete rewrite of [DepthView] using QML and OpenGL.

 Supported Draw Modes
 --------------------